Schema-Driven Information Extraction from Heterogeneous Tables: Experiments

 \subsection{Baselines \& Implementation Details}

-We evaluate the capability of multiple LLMs to perform Schema-Driven IE, including API-based GPT-4 and GPT-3.5 models and open-source models, such as Llama2-Chat-13B \citep{touvron2023llama}, CodeLlama-instruct-13B \citep{rozière2023code}, StarCoder-15.5B \citep{starcoder}, LLaMA-7B \citep{touvron2023llama1}, and Alpaca-7B \citep{alpaca}.
+We evaluate the capability of multiple LLMs to perform Schema-Driven IE, including API-based GPT-4 and GPT-3.5 models and open-source models, such as Llama3-8B-Instruct \cite{llama3modelcard}, Llama2-Chat-13B \citep{touvron2023llama}, CodeLlama-instruct-13B \citep{rozière2023code}, StarCoder-15.5B \citep{starcoder}, LLaMA-7B \citep{touvron2023llama1}, and Alpaca-7B \citep{alpaca}.
 We also frame Schema-Driven IE as a TableQA problem, applying multi-choice and extractive QA prompts for template selection and cell attribute prediction, respectively.
 Furthermore, we also evaluate T5-11B \citep{t5} and TaPas \citep{herzig-etal-2020-tapas}, a table-specialized LM.
-For implementation details of \method{} and other methods, see Appendix \ref{sec:implement_details}.
+For implementation details of \method{} and other methods, see Appendix \ref{sec:implement_details}.\footnote{We developed a rule-based method for chemistry tables based on the training set, which only achieved a Table-F\textsubscript{1} score of 51.3, significantly lower than our proposed InstrucTE.
+Due to the substantial effort required to create specialized rule-based systems for each domain and the performance gap, we decided not to pursue this approach further.}

 For \discomat{} and SWDE, we compare \method{} with established baselines, which either design task-specific architectures, such as FreeDom \citep{freedom} and LANTERN \citep{lantern}, or use LMs pretrained on tables or web pages, like TaPas \citep{herzig-etal-2020-tapas}, TaBERT \cite{yin2020tabert}, and MarkupLM \citep{li-etal-2022-markuplm}.